-The Company's business plan forecast and underlying assumptions appear reasonable.
-Similar to the year ending February 2020, the year ending February 2021 is an exceptional year, due to the enhanced AP rates and increased AP income received by the Club.
-The year ending February 2021 is therefore forecast to make a significant surplus for the Club.
-In future years, net premium income is expected to roughly match claims (typically nil) and expenses, but operating surplus are expected over the next three years.
-The Club is currently comfortably within its target capital band hence targeting a small overall surplus seems reasonable.
+The Club's business plan forecast and underlying assumptions appear reasonable.
+Due to enhanced AP rates and increased AP income received by the Club, the year ending February 2022 is forecast to make a significant surplus for the Club.
+In future years, net premium income is expected to exceed claims (typically nil) and expenses, and hence the Club is expected to generate a surplus.
+The Club is forecast to be below the upper target capital band at February 2022.